 Iron On Vinyl

-My favourite vinyl, which is perfect for making t shirts, cushions, and decorating pumps, jackets and more.
-To adhere your design you must use a heat press and heat mat.
-You can use an iron to press your design, but I find it’s not as effective as the Cricut Heat Press as the heat press gets much hotter, and is designed to use with iron on vinyl.
+My favourite vinyl is perfect for making t-shirts, cushions, and decorating pumps, jackets and more.
+You can use an iron to press your design, but I find it could be more effective than the Cricut Heat Press as the heat press gets much hotter and is designed to use with iron-on vinyl.
+You must use a heat press and heat mat to adhere to your design.

 What You Will Need To Get Started With Iron On Vinyl Projects.